preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/promoted-search-results/index.rst

 You decide to enable/disable promoted search results in the settings for Advanced Search and for Quick Search, respectively.

-A list of promoted search can be:
+You create a list of promoted search result to be used for both Advanced Search and Quick Search.
+Here's an example:

 .. image:: promoted-search-results-list.png

-The settings works the same for Advanced Search and Quick Search.

 To edit, click the pen.
 To delete, click the dust bin.